twilligon/claude-backup/README.md

 https://claude.ai/chat/059dca9c-bac3-4cd5-b405-34ddbbdd5fa8
 ```

-We use an incremental sync algorithm to fetch only chats created or updated since the last backup.
-The fetch is done in parallel, with a typical user agent and polite rate and connection limits such that it's less traffic than manually scrolling through your chats and opening each in a new browser tab.
-I of course can't guarantee Big Claude won't be after you if you run this unofficial tool, but empirically they don't seem to mind.

 ## Limitations

 This read-only tool is the product of reverse-engineering Claude.ai's internal API (for Good, not Evil---please don't ban me Anthropic 🙏) so I can't make any guarantees `claude-backup` will continue to work.
 That said, we make very few assumptions about the API schema, and everything works as of 2025-10-31.
 I'll likely update this best-effort when things break.
 Barring that, PRs welcome ;)